 - How To Take Control Of The 5 Step Negotiation Process

-The handshake is your first physical connection with a prospect, ultimately setting the tone for the rest of what should be a Great Sales Meeting.
-So consider this, the University of Chicago recently published a group of studies concluding that the perfect handshake makes people feel at ease, promotes honesty, and increases the cooperative spirit that leads to closing a deal.
+The handshake is your first physical connection with a prospect and sets the tone for the rest of what should be a great sales meeting.
+The University of Chicago recently published a group of studies concluding that the perfect handshake makes people feel at ease, promotes honesty, and increases the cooperative spirit that leads to closing a deal.

-The handshake is just one of many aspects that builds a representation of you.
-You can arrive early, dress well, prepare your data or evidence for the negotiation, but when you shake hands with your counterpart – your handshake is weak and floppy.
-Or worse – painfully strong.
+While the handshake is just one of many aspects that builds a representation of you, it’s also one of the most crucial.
+You can arrive early, dress well, prepare your data or evidence for the negotiation, but when you shake hands with your counterpart, it must be delivered well, not weak and floppy.
+Or worse – a painfully strong grip!

 Don’t start your negotiations this way, instead get the perfect handshake and start perfecting your body language by following our ‘perfect handshake’ guide: